lightbend/ML-metadata-tutorial/README.md

 ## MLflow

+We'll train some models using [scikit-learn](https://scikit-learn.org/stable/) and track those training runs in MLflow.
+We'll use the MLflow GUI to examine the data.

 ### Setup

 Follow the instructions above to install MLflow and other dependencies for this example using `pip`.
 For reference, the [MLflow quick start](https://www.mlflow.org/docs/latest/quickstart.html) provides additional information.

-Additionally, this tutorial project contains a [Dockerfile](/MLFlow/docker/Dockerfile) and supporting scripts to build an MLflow docker image.
-There is a [Helm chart](/MLFlow/chart) for installing the image in a Kubernetes cluster, leveraging Minio for storing tracking results.
+Additionally, this tutorial project contains a [Dockerfile](/MLflow/docker/Dockerfile) and supporting scripts to build an MLflow docker image.
+There is a [Helm chart](/MLflow/chart) for installing the image in a Kubernetes cluster, leveraging Minio for storing tracking results.

 For this tutorial, we will use local installation.

 ### Running the Example

-We provide both [notebook](/MLFlow/example/MLFlow.ipynb) and [Python](/MLFlow/example/MLFlow.py) versions of the code implementing training and storing execution metadata.
+We provide both [notebook](/MLflow/example/MLflow.ipynb) and [Python](/MLflow/example/MLflow.py) versions of the code implementing training and storing execution metadata.

 To run the notebook version, install Jupyter using `pip` (or `pip3`):